JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_object_input/index.md

 ## Description

-This node returns some information about the input object like its vertices locations and polygon edge indicies.
+This node returns some information about the input object like its vertices locations and polygon edge indices.

 The data is from blender's object data block, which means, when the object is edited in edit mode, **AN** won't update the output data